 There is no deductible for El Paso Health Advantage Dual SNP (HMO D-SNP).
-You begin in the Initial Coverage Stage when you fill your first prescription of the year.
-See section 5 for more information about your coverage in the Initial Coverage Stage.
+You begin in the Initial Coverage Stage when you fill your first prescription for the year.
+See Section 5 for information about your coverage in the Initial Coverage Stage.